Breaking the coherence barrier: A new theory for compressed sensing: New principles

-The idea of sampling the low-order coefficients of an image differently goes back to the early days of compressed sensing.
+Note that the idea of sampling the low-order coefficients of an image differently goes back to the early days of CS.
 In particular, Donoho considers a two-level approach for recovering wavelet coefficients in his seminal paper \cite{donohoCS}, based on acquiring the coarse scale coefficients directly.
-This was later extended by Tsaig \& Donoho to so-called `multiscale compressed sensing' in \cite{DonohoCSext}, where distinct subbands were sensed separately.
+This was later extended by Tsaig \& Donoho to so-called `multiscale CS' in \cite{DonohoCSext}, where distinct subbands were sensed separately.
 See also Romberg's work \cite{RombergCompImg}, and as well as Cand\`es \& Romberg \cite{Candes_Romberg}.

-Note that, although in part motivated by wavelets, our definition is completely general, as are the main theorems we present in \S \ref{s:main_thms_I} and \S \ref{s:main_thmsII}.
+We also remark that, although motivated by wavelets, our definition is completely general, as are the theorems we present in \S \ref{s:main_thms_I} and \S \ref{s:main_thmsII}.
 Moreover, and critically, we do not assume separation of the coefficients into distinct levels before sampling (as done above), which is often infeasible in practice (in particular, any application based on Fourier or Hadamard sampling).
-Note also that in MRI similar sampling strategies to what we introduce here are found in most implementations of compressed sensing \cite{Lustig3,Lustig,VanderEtAlSpreadSpectrum,VanderEtAlVariable}.
-Additionally, a so-called ``half-half'' scheme (an example of a two-level strategy) was used by \cite{Candes_PNAS} in application of compressed sensing in fluorescence microscopy, albeit without theoretical recovery guarantees.
+Note also that in MRI similar sampling strategies to what we introduce here are found in most implementations of CS \cite{Lustig3,Lustig,VanderEtAlSpreadSpectrum,VanderEtAlVariable}.
+Additionally, a so-called ``half-half'' scheme (an example of a two-level strategy) was used by \cite{Candes_PNAS} in application of CS in fluorescence microscopy, albeit without theoretical recovery guarantees.